 - You register for the Assembly (here or use the link at the bottom of this page)

-- And unless you are a commuter, you will make your own hotel reservation at the Embassy Suites at this link
+- And unless you are a commuter, you will make your own hotel reservation.
+Hotel information can be found on the main assembly page.

 *as designated by Office of the Bishop

 - Exhibitor: $125